Child Care Planning Council

 Child Care Needs Assessment

-The California Department of Education, Child Development Division, requires every county to develop a child care needs assessment for their jurisdictions.
+The California Department of Education, Early Education and Support Division requires every county to develop a child care needs assessment for their jurisdictions.
 The Child Care Planning Council of Sonoma County has prepared this report not only to satisfy this requirement, but also to help inform child care policies and priorities based on the current status of child care in the County.
 Issues discussed in this report include:

 • Current supply of licensed child care within Sonoma County